kehayov17/SPY-volatility-estimator/README.md

 # SPY-volatility-estimator
-This is a project for estimating SPY future volatility using 2 different methods.
+This is a project for predicting SPY future volatility and estimating historical volatility using 2 different methods.

 ## EGARCH